grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # WORKLOG

 Need tests for the following;
-queue-get-next-job active event tests add active event tests throughout queue-drop status dropped queue-change queue queue-process addHandler when the q is not the master.
+is tests
-Consider a function to remove jobs after a time period (week? month?
-6 months?)
+add active event tests throughout queue-change queue queue-process addHandler when the q is not the master.
-Consider enable/disable changefeed.
+Consider a function to remove jobs after a time period Consider enable/disable changefeed.

 Check database return values (prevent the change/update results from being returned to the user)